-Length of Time at USC: 29 ½ years.
-Begin in January 1984 as a graduate student and have been here ever since!
+Length of Time at USC: 30+ years.
+Began in January 1984 as a graduate student and have been here ever since!

 Favorite Gamecock Moment/Best Part about being a Gamecock:

-Pope John Paul II’s visit to USC in September 1987 as a part of USC’s ecumenical year - being a part of the staff support for the event and attending the program on the Horseshoe and the mass at Williams Brice Stadium was an unforgettable experience.
+Best memory is Pope John Paul II’s visit to USC in September 1987 as a part of USC’s ecumenical year - being a part of the staff support for the event and attending the program on the Horseshoe and the mass at Williams Brice Stadium was an unforgettable experience.
 Best part of daily life as a Gamecock is helping students crystalize their dreams and start on the path to achieving them which is an honor and a privilege.

 Jan Phillips Smoak

-About Me: A born and bred Gamecock, I love to communicate, especially in writing and more recently, using social media such as Facebook and Twitter.
+About Me: A born and bred Gamecock, I love to communicate in writing, but also using social media such as Facebook and Twitter.
 I am a very off and on blogger.
 As an undergraduate at USC, I was very involved in campus life – Greek life, The Gamecock, and what is now called Garnet Circle (Student Alumni Association).
 I have only traveled abroad twice – to Cozumel, Mexico, and to France & Italy, but the latter trip gave me great insight into why our scholars enjoy international travel.
 I have several roles: University administrator, yoga teacher, mom, and wife to a UMC pastor to name a few.
 I enjoy coffee, chocolate, being outdoors, Food Network, and talking with students.

 Favorite Spot On Campus: It’s a tie between the Russell House and the Horseshoe.
 I have fond memories of eating in the cafeteria as an undergraduate student here, but now with an office on the Horseshoe, it’s my favorite place to catch up with students.

-Favorite Gamecock Moment/Best Part about being a Gamecock: ESPN’s Gameday on the Horseshoe is a highlight of being a Gamecock.
+Favorite Gamecock Moment/Best Part about being a Gamecock: ESPN’s Gameday on the Horseshoe and women's basketball!

 Jennifer Bess (Jen)